 Supplemental explanation Explanations by representatives themselves?
 Periodic briefings for analysts and institutional investors Semiannual briefings on financial results are held (at the end of the second quarter and end of the fiscal year) for analysts and institutional investors, in which the Representative Director, President & CEO and other members of the management team describe the details of financial results, future business prospects and ESG.
-Y Posting IR materials to the website Materials such as summaries of financial statements, quarterly financial statements, securities reports, quarterly reports, materials from briefings on financial results, ESG briefing, timely disclosure, topics, and materials from General Meetings of Shareholders are posted to the Company website in a timely manner.
-Establishment of an IR section (individual in charge) The Public & Investor Relations Department serves as the IR section.
-The executive officer responsible for the Public & Investor Relations Department is responsible for achieving constructive dialogue with shareholders.
+Y Posting IR materials to the website Materials such as summaries of financial statements, quarterly financial statements, securities reports, materials from briefings on financial results and ESG briefings, timely disclosure, topics, and materials from General Meetings of Shareholders are posted to the Company website in a timely manner.
+Establishment of an IR section (individual in charge) The Public & Investor Relations Department serves as the IR section, and an executive officer responsible for the Public & Investor Relations Department has been appointed.
+We maintain a structure for achieving constructive dialogue with shareholders and investors.
 Other The Company has established a basic policy on dialogue with shareholders and investors.
 This is published on the Company website.